• Skip to primary navigation

 Arak

-DO NOT go crazy on cheap cocktails as they will contain arak or some balinese wine.
+DO NOT go crazy on cheap cocktails as they will contain arak or some Balinese wine.
 We know this fact from our Balinese friend who is a chef revealing us the secret on why alcohol in Bali especially cheap.
-So cheap some place even sell 5 cocktail for $7 by no means we tell you you have to avoid taking advantage of Happy hour.
-Just don’t go too crazy on that especially if you are first timer.
+So cheap someplace even sell 5 cocktails for $7 by no means we tell you-you to have to avoid taking advantage of Happy hour.
+Just don’t go too crazy on that especially if you are on your first Bali trip.

 Drugs